Paola Leonardi practices as a fine art photographer working with both digital and analogue techniques.

-I studied photography at Goldsmiths College; since graduating from the MA Image and Communication in 2006 I have worked commercially as well as developing personal projects.
+She studied photography at Goldsmiths College; since graduating from the MA Image and Communication in 2006 Paola has worked commercially as well as developing personal projects.

-I actively create, publish and exhibit my work and have taken part in numerous exhibitions in the UK, Italy, Belgium, Denmark Germany, US and Armenia.
+Paola actively creates, publishes and exhibits her work and has taken part in numerous exhibitions in the UK, Italy, Belgium, Denmark Germany, US and Armenia.

-I have exhibited at Copenhagen Photography Festival and I have practiced at various artist residencies such as NES in Iceland and the Armenian Centre of Social Studies (ACOSS) in Yerevan, Armenia.
-My work has received sponsorships from the Arts Council England and the European Cultural Foundation.
+She has exhibited at Copenhagen Photography Festival and has practiced at various artist residencies such as NES in Iceland and the Armenian Centre of Social Studies (ACOSS) in Yerevan, Armenia.
+Her work has received sponsorships from the Arts Council England and the European Cultural Foundation.

-I am an experienced photographic educator, currently working as Senior Lecturer in photography at London Metropolitan University and the University of Suffolk, as well as conducting photography workshops at the Victoria and Albert Museum (the V&A).
+An experienced photographic educator, Paola is currently working as a senior lecturer in photography at London Met and the University of Suffolk, and also conducts photography workshops at the Victoria and Albert Museum.